IrisRizos/SexCy_lifestage_protistID/README.md

 module load raxml-ng/1.1.0

 # Step 1 ~ check: check that the MSA is compatible with raxML
-raxml-ng --check --msa-format FASTA --msa seq_aligned.fasta --model JTT+G --prefix T1
+raxml-ng --check --msa-format FASTA --msa seq_aligned_trim.fasta --model JTT+G --prefix T1

 # Information about duplicate sequences, nb of sites and proportion of gaps and invariant sites is printed